StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 ### Following a value backwards through assembly
 One way to find the location of a specific value is to trace related values backwards through the assembly to find where they came from.
 This might lead to the value you are looking for.

-To demonstrate, let's find the place in code that determines how much a certain healing item will heal.
+To demonstrate, let's find the place in code that determines how many hitpoints (HP) a certain healing item will heal your character.
 In-game, explore the dungeon floor until you find a blue berry, called an Oran Berry.
 You may not necessarily find one on the floor you're on; if you've explored the floor and found nothing, look for a staircase to proceed to the next floor and continue the search.
 >![](/assets/img/reverse-engineering/oran-berry.png)<br>
 >An Oran Berry on the ground just to the top right of the player